 Importing a Survey

-Instead of starting from scratch, you can leverage an existing template by importing a survey from the survey store.
+Instead of starting from scratch, you can leverage an existing template by importing a survey from the survey library.
 These surveys have been created and shared by others.
 You can re-use one wholesale or use it as a starting point and then customize it.
-For more information, see Importing Surveys from the Survey Store.
+For more information, see Importing and Sharing Surveys.

 A project can have as many surveys as you want, but typically, projects will include eConsent as part of their enrollment survey, which the default sample enrollment survey does. eConsent is used to inform participants about what data is collected and how it will be used.
 The enrollment survey is presented to new users before they join a project, and effectively serves as a gate to accessing other surveys.